Almost Ramanujan Expanders from Arbitrary Expanders via Operator Amplification: Some Applications

 \end{definition}

 We observe that there are two notions of degree of a monotone graph: the usual vertex degree and the number of monotone functions.
 Clearly, if a graph is $d$-monotone, all vertex degrees are at most $d$.
-The converse is not necessarily true (\eg every bipartite graph $X=(V,E)$ is $\abs{E}$-monotone -- it is important to keep this parameter constant).
+The converse is not necessarily true; for example, the complete bipartite graph on $2$ vertices on each side, $K_{2,2}$, has vertex degree $2$, but the graph is not $2$-monotone.
 We stress that our almost Ramanujan bound is with respect to the usual notion of vertex degree (and keeps the number of monotone maps polynomial in the vertex degree).

 \begin{definition}[Monotone Vertex Expander] We say that $X=(A=[n]_A\sqcup B=[n]_B,E)$ is a $d$-monotone expander if it is a $d$-monotone graph and there exists $\delta > 0$ such that for all $A' \subseteq A$ with $\abs{A}\le n/2$, we have $\abs{\partial(A')} \ge (1+\delta) \abs{A'}$, where $\partial(A')$ is the set of vertices in $B$ adjacent to $A'$. \end{definition}